 This section provides information on how to deal with this important change.
 Further information on the application of customs and excise duties regulations can be obtained by contacting the competent local Customs Offices or the electronic Help desk .

-The following links, divided according to their source, contain specific information, also concerning ADM’s mission:
+The following links, divided according to their sources, provide specific and interesting information about the Agency’s mission:

 - European Council

 - Council Decision (EU) 2020/2252 of 29 December 2020 on the signing, on behalf of the Union, and on provisional application of the Trade and Cooperation Agreement between the European Union and the European Atomic Energy Community